digitalocean/doctl/README.md

 Download [pre-built binaries](https://github.internal.digitalocean.com/phillip/doctl/releases) from this repository, or clone and build yourself:

 ```
 $ git clone
 $ go get
-$ make all # Note that this compiles binaries for several architectures, make sure your go is pre-compiled with support, on homebrew:
+$ make all # Note that this compiles binaries for several architectures, make sure your go is pre-compiled with support, on homebrew: `brew install go --with-cc-common`
 ```

 Or using `go get`: